Generic name: soybean oil

 The following proper mixing sequence must be followed to minimize pH related problems by ensuring that typically acidic Dextrose Injections are not mixed with lipid emulsions alone:

-- Transfer Dextrose Injection to the TPN admixture Container
+- Transfer Dextrose Injection to the TPN (Total Parenteral Nutrition) Admixture Container

 - Transfer Amino Acid Injection

-Note: Amino Acid Injection, Dextrose Injection and Intralipid® may be simultaneously transferred to the admixture container.
+Note: Amino Acid Injection, (Novamine® 8.5, 11.4 or 15% or 8.5 Travasol® 8.5 or 15% without electrolytes), Dextrose Injection and Intralipid® 20% may be simultaneously transferred to the admixture container using an automatic mixer.
 Admixing should be accompanied by gentle agitation to avoid localized concentration effects.

 These admixtures should be used promptly with storage under refrigeration (2-8°C) not to exceed 24 hours and must be completely used within 24 hours after removal from refrigeration.